mrJean1/PyGeodesy/README.md

 - <https://pubs.er.USGS.gov/djvu/PP/PP_1395.pdf> pp 107-109.

-The Python code was statically checked with PyChecker, PyFlakes, PyCodeStyle (formerly Pep8) and pychok* using Python 2.7.10 and 2.7.13 and with Flake8 on Python 3.6.0.
+The Python code was statically checked with PyChecker, PyFlakes, PyCodeStyle (formerly Pep8), McCabe and pychok* using Python 2.7.10 and 2.7.13 and with Flake8 on Python 3.6.0.
 The tests were run with 64-bit Python 2.7.10, 2.7.13, 3.5.2 and 3.6.0, but only on MacOS 10.10 Yosemite, MacOS 10.11 El Capitan and MacOS 10.12.2 Sierra.

 *) <http://code.activestate.com/recipes/546532-pychecker-postprocessor/>

-Last updated: Jan 09, 2017.
+Last updated: Jan 10, 2017.

 **) MIT License: